 When my children were young, I participated actively with them during writing time.
-I found that asking questions was a wonderful way to help them come up with ideas and choose stronger vocabulary words.
+I found that asking questions to prompt writing was a wonderful way to help them come up with ideas and choose stronger words.

 Try it with your own kiddos.
-This exercise works with both reluctant and articulate writers of all skill levels—it’s a great way for them to develop the ability to learn, think, and explain.
+This exercise works with both reluctant and articulate writers of all skill levels—it’s a great way for them to develop the ability to think and explain.

 1. Ask specific questions about your child’s writing.

 - How did that make you feel?

 - What are some other words you could use to describe…?